-The Bail-in Tool may also apply to guarantee obligations such as the Notes Guarantees.

-Fixed-rate notes (the "Fixed-Rate Notes") will bear interest at the rate set forth in the applicable supplement.
-Fixed-rate interest will be payable on the dates specified in the applicable supplement and on redemption.

-If the Fixed-Rate Notes are specified in the applicable supplement as Resettable Notes, the rate of interest will initially be a fixed rate and will then be resettable.
+ouler preferred exceptions.
+Subject to applicable law, in the event of the voluntary or judicial liquidation (liquidation amiable ou liquidation judiciaire) of the Issuer, bankruptcy proceedings or any other similar proceedings affecting the Issuer, the rights to payment of any holder of $3(a)(2)$ Notes under the Notes Guarantee rank (a) junior to present and future claims benefiting from other preferred exceptions, and (b) senior to any Senior Non Preferred Obligations.
+"Senior Guarantee" means the amended and restated senior guarantee issued by the Guarantor on May 13, 2015 relating to the Banks' U.S. \$ Medium-Term Notes Program.
+The Bail-in Tool may also apply to guarantee obligations such as the Notes Guarantee.
+Fixed Rate Notes Fixed rate notes (the " Fixed Rate Notes ") will bear interest at the rate set forth in the applicable supplement.
+Fixed rate interest will be payable on the dates specified in the applicable supplement and on redemption.
+If the Fixed Rate Notes are specified in the applicable supplement as Resettable Notes, the rate of interest will initially be a fixed rate and will then be resettable.
 Interest will be calculated by the Calculation Agent on the basis of the Day Count Fraction agreed to between the Issuer and the relevant Dealers and specified in the applicable supplement.

-Floating-rate notes (the "Floating-Rate Notes") will bear interest at a rate calculated by the Calculation Agent:

-(i) on the same basis as the floating rate under a notional interest rate swap transaction in the relevant Specified Currency governed by an agreement in the form of either (a) an agreement incorporating the "2006 ISDA Definitions" (as supplemented, amended and updated as at the time of issuance of the first Tranche of the Notes of the relevant Series), or the "2021 ISDA Definitions" (the latest version of the 2021 ISDA Interest Rate Derivatives Definitions (including each Matrix (and any successor Matrix thereto), as defined in such 2021 ISDA Interest Rate Derivatives Definitions) as at the time of issuance of the first Tranche of the Notes of the relevant Series), as published by the International Swaps and Derivatives Association Inc., or (b) the "Master Agreement" relating to transactions on forward financial instruments published by the Fédération Bancaire Française and evidenced by a Confirmation; or
+Floating Rate Notes Floating rate notes (the " Floating Rate Notes ") will bear interest at a rate calculated by the Calculation Agent: (i) on the same basis as the floating rate under a notional interest rate swap transaction in the relevant Specified Currency governed by an agreement in the form of either (a) an agreement incorporating the "2006 ISDA Definitions" (as supplemented, amended and updated as at the time of issuance of the first Tranche of the Notes of the relevant Series), or the "2021 ISDA Definitions" (the latest version of the 2021 ISDA Interest Rate Derivatives Definitions (including each Matrix (and any successor Matrix thereto), as defined in such 2021 ISDA Interest Rate Derivatives Definitions) as at the time of issuance of the first Tranche of the Notes of the relevant Series), as published by the International Swaps and Derivatives Association Inc., or (b) the "Master Agreement" relating to transactions on forward financial instruments published by the Fédération Bancaire Française and evidenced by a Confirmation; or (ii) on the basis of a reference rate appearing on an agreed screen page of a commercial quotation service; or